Andrey-oss/task_management_system/README.md

 - 👤 User registration, login, and protected routes
 - 🧩 Admin interface for profile access
 - ⚙️ Some permission features (superuser can edit or read tasks from any user directly from website page, not from admin panel)
-- 🌐 DRF / REST API (basic, but it will be upgraded soon)
+- 🌐 DRF / REST API
+- 📄 Swagger support (but raw)

 ## ⚙️ Technologies Used